pybricks/pybricks-micropython/doc/source/startrun.rst

-Connecting to the EV3 brick with Visual Studio Code
+Connecting to the EV3 Brick with Visual Studio Code
 -----------------------------------------------------------

-To be able to transfer your code to the EV3 brick, you'll first need to connect the EV3 brick to your computer with the mini-USB cable and configure the connection with Visual Studio Code.
+To be able to transfer your code to the EV3 Brick, you'll first need to connect the EV3 Brick to your computer with the mini-USB cable and configure the connection with Visual Studio Code.
 To do so:

-- Turn the EV3 brick on
+- Turn the EV3 Brick on
-- Connect the EV3 brick to your computer with the mini-USB cable
+- Connect the EV3 Brick to your computer with the mini-USB cable
 - Configure the USB connection as shown:

 .. figure:: images/connecting.png